apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 We have already collected data from HTTP API and saved them into the DB table `_raw_XXXX`.
 In this step, we will extract the names of committers from the raw data.
 As you may infer from the name, raw tables are temporary and not easy to use directly.

-Now Apache DevLake suggests to save data by [gorm](https://gorm.io/docs/index.html), so we will create a model by gorm and add it into `plugin_main.go/AutoMigrate()`.
+Now Apache DevLake suggests saving data by [gorm](https://gorm.io/docs/index.html), so we will create a model by gorm and add it into `plugin_main.go/AutoMigrate()`.

 plugins/icla/models/committer.go
 ```go